Born: Santiago, Chile

 TV Show: Big Bang Theory

-How much money would you earn on Jeopardy?
+How much could you earn on Jeopardy?

 I don’t watch the show but I think I can do pretty well in most categories.